erdincay/progeny-debian-linux/README.md

 Ian Murdock's Progeny Debian GNU/Linux - the ultimate version of GNU/Linux

-Ian Murdock: *"Rather than being developed by one isolated individual or group, as other distributions of Linux have been developed in the past, Debian is being developed openly in the spirit of Linux and GNU."* – The Debian Manifesto (1994)
+*"Rather than being developed by one isolated individual or group, as other distributions of Linux have been developed in the past, Debian is being developed openly in the spirit of Linux and GNU."* – Ian Murdock, The Debian Manifesto (1994)

 Progeny Debian Box - Front |  Progeny Debian Box - Back :-------------------------:|:-------------------------: